What to Serve with Thanksgiving Turkey: The Best Sides for Smoked or Roasted Turkey

 Stuffing or dressing bridges everything on the plate together.
 With roasted turkey, classic sage and onion stuffing is hard to beat.
 With smoked turkey, you can lean a bit more savory and slightly less smoky in the stuffing itself to avoid overwhelming the plate.

-• Add celery, onions, and poultry seasoning for a traditional flavor profile.
+- Add celery, onions, and poultry seasoning for a traditional flavor profile.

-• For smoked turkey, consider mixing in sautéed mushrooms or leeks for extra depth.
+- For smoked turkey, consider mixing in sautéed mushrooms or leeks for extra depth.

-• Use turkey drippings or a good poultry stock to keep it moist.
+- Use turkey drippings or a good poultry stock to keep it moist.

 Green beans or green bean casserole

-• Roast fresh green beans with olive oil, salt, pepper, and garlic.
+- Roast fresh green beans with olive oil, salt, pepper, and garlic.

-• For casseroles, add crispy onions on top for texture.
+- For casseroles, add crispy onions on top for texture.

-• Use a high-quality olive oil like Sola Stella Extra Virgin Olive Oil for roasting vegetables.
+- Use a high-quality olive oil like Sola Stella Extra Virgin Olive Oil for roasting vegetables.

 Sweet potatoes

-• For roasted turkey: sweet potato casserole with brown sugar and pecans.
+- For roasted turkey: sweet potato casserole with brown sugar and pecans.

-• For smoked turkey: roasted sweet potatoes with olive oil, salt, pepper, and a touch of smoked paprika.
+- For smoked turkey: roasted sweet potatoes with olive oil, salt, pepper, and a touch of smoked paprika.

 BBQ-inspired Thanksgiving sides for smoked or roasted turkey give you a way to lean into the grill or smoker while still feeling like a holiday meal.
-These are perfect if your turkey is coming off a pellet grill, offset smoker, or ceramic cooker and you want the rest of the table to match the vibe.
+These are perfect if your turkey is coming off a pellet grill, offset smoker, or ceramic cooker and you want the rest of the table to match the live-fire flavor.

 Smoked mac and cheese

-• Finish with a light sprinkle of a poultry-friendly BBQ seasoning like Myron Mixon Honey Money Cluck BBQ Seasoning on top before serving.
+- Finish with a light sprinkle of a poultry-friendly BBQ seasoning like Myron Mixon Honey Money Cluck BBQ Seasoning on top before serving.

 Jalapeño cornbread

 Jalapeño cornbread is a natural partner for smoked turkey.
 The gentle heat and sweetness play well with smoke and fattier sides like mac and cheese.
+It also gives the plate a Southern BBQ feel without turning the whole meal into a cookout.

-• Use a mix like Old School Brand Jalapeño Cornbread Mix to shortcut your prep.
+- Use a mix like Old School Brand Jalapeño Cornbread Mix to shortcut your prep.

-• Serve with honey or butter at the table for guests who want it richer.
+- Serve with honey or butter at the table for guests who want it richer.

-• Pair with smoked or roasted turkey alike; it adds personality either way.
+- Pair with smoked or roasted turkey alike; it adds personality either way.

 Cornbread variations for different crowds